zachsnow/westward/README.md

 Now that the theme is installed, you need to configure it.
 The colors are pretty obvious, but here's some information about the rest.

+### Wide Mode

+I really like the [Beaver Brook](http://beaverbrook.com) style.
+Check the **Wide** checkbox to make your photos go all the way across.
+It looks cool, but it kind of doesn't work for portrait photos (they are way too tall).

 ### Byline

 The `Byline` settings change how the footer looks.
 In the example